mars0i/popco2/doc/sims/bali/initialnts1.md

 Raw initial notes working toward Bali analogies in popco.
 (formerly analogies.nt1 in papers/Bali on hard drive)

-For anyone other than Marshall who's reading this: It's brainstorming.
-This is part of the process of gradually developing analogies that popco can use.
-Don't expect it to exhibit much order, make sense, etc.

 Page and chapter references are to *Perfect Order: Recognizing Complexity in Bali* by J. Stephen Lansing, Princeton University Press 2006 except where noted.
 Reading the chapters mentioned below will